rondale-sc/hooks/README.md

 #Installation

-Copy custom_git_hooks into the root of your project.
+Copy hooks into the root of your project.

 ```sh
 # cd /path/to/root/of/app